rusch95/rusch95.github.io/_posts/2020-07-26-flippinig-bits.md

 I struggled a bit finding ways of reversing the otool dump back into code, especially since I wanted to play with Brogue, instead of playing around with getting the correct linked header files.
 Thus, I fell back on trusty xxd.

 I dumped the binary to a structured hexdump with `xxd Brogue > hexdump`.
+`xxd` is a very simple, fairly standard Unix program for creating readable hexdumps of binaries.
 I found particularly unique hexcode in the neighborhood of that branch in the otool dump `e8 7811` and jumped to it with the fun regex `e8.\?78.\?11` since I didn’t know how it would be split in the hexdump.
 I then found the branch leading to the code in the hexdump.

 Looking back at the code and noticing that it was just a slight clamp on how powerful this Rapier of Confusion would be.